aswinks123/NixVault/README.md

 - ✅ Gracefully handles Ctrl+C interruptions
 - 📝 Log file integration to easily review errors and logs
 - 💡 Modular structure with easy extensibility
-- 🐍 Build using Python
+- 🐍 Built using Python

 Note: Software is in development stage